InternetOfPeers/hiero-message-box/docs/hip-XXXX-private-message-box.md

 6. Sign the canonical JSON representation of the payload with the owner's private key
 7. Construct first message with both `payload` and `proof` sections
 8. Submit signed public key message as first message to the topic
-9. Update account memo with message box topic ID in HIP-XXXX format
+9. Update account memo with message box topic ID in HIP-1334 format

 #### Sending Messages